Interpretable, multi-dimensional Evaluation Framework for Causal Discovery from observational i.i.d. Data: Ranking of CSL Techniques on re-scaled vs. original Data

 \\

 Figure \ref{fig:RankingRescaledOrignal} shows that the results obtained from test runs on the re-scaled data are fundamentally different compared to the results on the original observational synthetic data.
-In this regard, $R^2$-SortnRegress represents the only exception as it takes in both cases one of the first three spots in terms of \ac{DOS} on average.
-By contrast, the ranking, which results from sorting the models by descending \ac{DOS}, for most continuous optimization techniques changes completely, as on the original data the majority of the gradient-based approaches outperform combinatorial optimization \ac{CSL} models.
+In this regard, $R^2$-SortnRegress represents one of the few exceptions as it takes in both cases one of the first three spots in terms of \ac{DOS} on average.
+By contrast, the ranking of most continuous optimization techniques changes completely, as on the original data the majority of the gradient-based approaches outperform combinatorial optimization \ac{CSL} models.
 However, in Section \ref{sec:results} we showed that the data scale has the highest number of interaction effects with other experimental factors included in our simulation framework.
 In real-life scenarios, a certain attribute could be available in two measuring units, e.g., kilogram and gram.
-In such settings, the difference in the average \ac{DOS} values produced by the models in Figure \ref{fig:RankingRescaledOrignal} indicates that using the same attributes in different units could potentially result into inferring completely different graphical structures from the passively observed data.
+In such settings, the difference in the average \ac{DOS} values produced by the models in Figure \ref{fig:RankingRescaledOrignal} indicates that using the same attributes in different units could potentially result in inferring completely different graphical structures from the passively observed data.
 For this reason, we believe Figure \ref{fig:RankingRescaledOrignal}a) provides a more realistic overview of the expected performance of the 14 \ac{CSL} techniques included in this empirical research than Figure \ref{fig:RankingRescaledOrignal}b). \end{appendices}